schilkp/reginald/README.md

 ### TODOs:

-- Cleanup/Refactor genertors
-    - Move options/naming stuff into opts struct impl?

-- Implement some sort of caching/pre-cal layer for max-width, physical registers etc?
-    - Or just refactor generators to be struct with that stuff?

-- Implement std::fmt::write or std::io::write wrapper that handles indenting?
-    - Could be used in rs-nodeps

 - TEST NO-CONTINOUS FIELDS!
     - With enum!

+- RS Nodeps:
-- RS Nodeps: options for what to derive for both struct & enum.
+    - options for what to derive for both struct & enum.
+    - Rename to something "struct"

+- RS uint:

 ### RUST API NOTES: